Soumitra-Sardar/learning_repo/README.md

 # learning_repo
 This repository is used for learning purposes only.
 <br>
-Creator - Soumitra Sardar( Soumitra S)
+Author - Soumitra Sardar( Soumitra S)